johnathanvman/F6/index.md

 				if(map[party.y][party.x].travel > -1){
 					Entrys.push("I return to the mouth of the cave.")
 				}else{
 					Entrys.push("I approach the mouth of a dark cave.
-There is a faint light from strange glowing mushrooms that sprout from the stone walls, but otherwise there is only blackness and large shadows, I don't think I should continue further alone...")
+There is a faint light from some strange glowing mushrooms that sprout along the stone walls, but otherwise there is only blackness and large shadows.
+I don't think I should continue further alone...")
 					Entrys.push("I walk up to the maw of a dark cave.
-There is a faint light from strange glowing mushrooms that spring from the stone walls, sounds of skittering come from inside.
+There is a faint light from some strange glowing mushrooms that cover the stone walls.
+I hear sounds of skittering come from inside.
 I don't think I should continue further alone...")
 					Entrys.push("I enter a large cave.
-There is a faint light from strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths.
+There is a faint light from some strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths.
 I don't think I should continue further alone...")
 					Entrys.push("I stand at the entrance of a rocky descent into the mountain.
-There is a faint light from strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, I don't think I should continue further alone...")
+There is a faint light from some strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, I don't think I should continue further alone...")
 				}
 			}else{//HAVE FRIENDS
 				if(map[party.y][party.x].travel > -1){
 					Entrys.push("We return to the mouth of the cave.")
 				}else{
 					if(HungryUnit != null && Math.random()<.25){
 						Entrys.push("We enter a large cave.
-There is a faint light from strange glowing mushrooms emerging from the stone walls.
+There is a faint light from some strange glowing mushrooms emerging from the stone walls.
 My"+HungryUnit.Name+" asks if she can eat one, but I tell her they might not be safe.")
 						Entrys.push("We enter a large cave.
-There is a faint light from strange glowing mushrooms emerging from the stone walls.
+There is a faint light from some strange glowing mushrooms emerging from the stone walls.
 My"+HungryUnit.Name+" almost licks a mushroom, but I stop her and say they might be poisonous.")
 					}
 					if(PositiveUnit == null){
 						if(NegativeUnit == null){
 							Entrys.push("We approach the mouth of a dark cave.
-There is a faint light from strange glowing mushrooms that sprout from the stone walls, but otherwise there is only blackness and large shadows, I hope we don't get lost.")
+There is a faint light from some strange glowing mushrooms that sprout along the stone walls, but otherwise there is only blackness and large shadows, I hope we don't get lost.")
 							Entrys.push("We walk up to the maw of a dark cave.
-There is a faint light from strange glowing mushrooms that spring from the stone walls, we hear skittering from inside...")
+There is a faint light from some strange glowing mushrooms that cover the stone walls, we hear skittering from inside...")
 							Entrys.push("We enter a large cave.
-There is a faint light from strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths...")
+There is a faint light from some strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths...")
 							Entrys.push("We stand at the entrance of a rocky descent into the mountain.
-There is a faint light from strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, I'm worried about going further inside.")
+There is a faint light from some strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, I'm worried about going further inside.")
 						}else{
 							Entrys.push("We approach the mouth of a dark cave.
-There is a faint light from strange glowing mushrooms that sprout from the stone walls, but otherwise there is only blackness and large shadows.
+There is a faint light from some strange glowing mushrooms that sprout along the stone walls, but otherwise there is only blackness and large shadows.
 My "+NegativeUnit.Name+" says she thinks we are going to get lost inside...")
 							Entrys.push("We walk up to the maw of a dark cave.
-There is a faint light from strange glowing mushrooms that spring from the stone walls.
+There is a faint light from some strange glowing mushrooms that cover the stone walls.
 We hear skittering from inside, and my "+NegativeUnit.Name+" runs behind me to hide.")
 							Entrys.push("We enter a large cave.
-There is a faint light from strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths.
+There is a faint light from some strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths.
 My "+NegativeUnit.Name+" says we should turn back.")
 							Entrys.push("We stand at the entrance of a rocky descent into the mountain.
-There is a faint light from strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, my "+NegativeUnit.Name+" looks worried about going further inside.")
+There is a faint light from some strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, my "+NegativeUnit.Name+" looks worried about going further inside.")
 						}
 					}else{
 						if(NegativeUnit == null){
 							if(party.units.length > 2){
 								Entrys.push("We enter a large cave.
-There is a faint light from strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths.
+There is a faint light from some strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths.
 My "+PositiveUnit.Name+" takes the lead and has us follow her to avoid the slime.")
 								Entrys.push("We approach the mouth of a dark cave.
-There is a faint light from strange glowing mushrooms that sprout from the stone walls, but otherwise there is only blackness and large shadows.
+There is a faint light from some strange glowing mushrooms that sprout along the stone walls, but otherwise there is only blackness and large shadows.
 My "+PositiveUnit.Name+" takes the lead and tells us to stick close behind her.")
 								Entrys.push("We walk up to the maw of a dark cave.
-There is a faint light from strange glowing mushrooms that spring from the stone walls, we hear skittering from inside.
+There is a faint light from some strange glowing mushrooms that cover the stone walls, we hear skittering from inside.
 My "+PositiveUnit.Name+" takes the lead and says she will protect us.")
 							}else{
 								Entrys.push("We enter a large cave.
-There is a faint light from strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths.
+There is a faint light from some strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths.
 My "+PositiveUnit.Name+" grabs my hand and leads me around the slime.")
 								Entrys.push("We approach the mouth of a dark cave.
-There is a faint light from strange glowing mushrooms that sprout from the stone walls, but otherwise there is only blackness and large shadows.
+There is a faint light from some strange glowing mushrooms that sprout along the stone walls, but otherwise there is only blackness and large shadows.
 My "+PositiveUnit.Name+" promises to keep me safe inside.")
 								Entrys.push("We walk up to the maw of a dark cave.
-There is a faint light from strange illuminating mushrooms growing from the stone walls, we hear skittering from inside.
+There is a faint light from some strange illuminating mushrooms growing from the stone walls, we hear skittering from inside.
 My "+PositiveUnit.Name+" takes the lead and says she will protect me!")
 							}
 						}else{
 							Entrys.push("We stand at the entrance of a rocky descent into the mountain.
-There is a faint light from strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, my "+NegativeUnit.Name+" looks worried about going further inside, but my "+PositiveUnit.Name+" tells her everything will be ok.")
+There is a faint light from some strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, my "+NegativeUnit.Name+" looks worried about going further inside, but my "+PositiveUnit.Name+" tells her everything will be ok.")
 						}
 					}
 				}